 “You really don’t remember, do you?”
-Cocking his head to the side, his gaze narrowed curiously.
+Cocking his head to the side, the cloaked man’s gaze narrowed.
 “Don’t worry, you will soon.
 I’ll help you.
-I have been looking for you for so long that I had almost given up hope.
-But you’re still alive.
+I’ve been looking for you for so long I almost gave up hope.”
+He sighed as if relieved.
+“But you’re still alive.
 I knew you would be.
 I’m so glad I finally found you.”

-“I’m not going anywhere with you.”
+“I’m not going anywhere with you,” Cole snapped

 “I’m not afraid of you.”
 Speaking through gritted teeth, Cole’s response was firm.
 He pulled the trigger, but nothing happened.
 Fear flashed in his eyes as he tried several times more.